Enjoy this sampling of media from various CLMP events!

 From READ and FEED, a festival of food and literature presented by CLMP and Basilica Hudson:

 Complete “Marathon” Reading of John Cage’s How to Improve the World (You Will Only Make Matters Worse)

 Featured readers of the Siglio Press book include Roger Berkowitz, Anselm Berrigan, Lee Ann Brown, Marilyn Crispell, Brian Dewan, Kyle Gann, Peter Gizzi, Philip Good, Dan Hurlin, Erica Kaufman, Dave King, Laura Kuhn, Jeffrey Lependorf, Rachel Levitsky, Maria Manhattan, Bernadette Mayer, Debby Mayer, Stephin Merritt, Anna Moschovakis, Will Nixon, George Quasha, Joan Retallack, Tony Torn, and Matvei Yankelevich.

-From CLMP’s 2016 Poetry Month evening at Berl’s Brooklyn Poetry Book:
+From CLMP’s 2016 Poetry Month evening at Berl’s Brooklyn Poetry Shop: